dannium/NeuralNetwork/README.md

 <hr>

 ### - About Us -
-Created by `Jacob Bancroft`, `Danny Reilly`, `Luke Evenson`, and `Eamon Brisson`, freshmen at North Kingstown High School in Rhode Island, for the *2024 Congressional App Challenge*.
+"Hidden Data" was created by `Jacob Bancroft`, `Danny Reilly`, `Luke Evenson`, and `Eamon Brisson`, freshmen at North Kingstown High School in Rhode Island, for the *2024 Congressional App Challenge*.